School offer for Special Educational Needs and/or Disabilities

 Roles and Responsibilities

-The SENDCo is responsible for the operation of the special educational needs policy and co-ordination of specific provision made to support individual pupils with SEND.
+The SENCo is responsible for the operation of the special educational needs policy and co-ordination of specific provision made to support individual pupils with SEND.
+It is also the role of the SENCo to liaise with staff to monitor pupil progress and plan further interventions, when necessary.
+Regular contact with specialised outside agencies ensures advice and support is available for those pupils who need it.

 How we identify individual special educational needs at St. Kentigern’s Primary School